Mets suspend Matt Harvey for undisclosed violation of team rules

 The Mets were embroiled in another controversy Saturday when a photo posted by the team on social media unwittingly showed a sex toy in a player's locker.
 An MLB source told ESPN's Jerry Crasnick on Sunday that Harvey's suspension had nothing to do with that incident.

-The news for the Mets was already negative.
+It was already shaping up to be a rough weekend for the Mets before Sunday's news.
 It was announced on Saturday that ace Noah Syndergaard will be sidelined through at least the All-Star break because of a torn muscle behind his right arm.
-That's just the latest injury news.
-Shortstop Asdrubal Cabrera left Saturday's game with a thumb injury suffered while diving for a ball.
-Right-hander Seth Lugo and left-hander Steven Matz are both recovering from elbow injuries.
+In addition, shortstop Asdrubal Cabrera left Saturday's game with a thumb injury suffered while diving for a ball.

 Also, left fielder Yoenis Cespedes, out since April 27 with a strained left hamstring, will return to New York on Monday for what Alderson said will be "an evaluation that is a little broader than just the hamstring, to try and get to the question of why he may have recurring hamstring injuries.''